Captain America: The Captain: Plot

 Afterward, the CSA apologize to Rogers, offering him the title of Captain America again.
-Rogers refuses, but as he leaves, Walker insists he take the title back, having become disillusioned with the burdens the role placed on him, but also to prevent the Commission placing someone else in the role as well.
-Rogers agrees, and becomes Captain America once again.
+Rogers refuses, but as he leaves, Walker insists he take the title back, feeling unworthy of the ideals and expectations the role has placed on him, but also to prevent the Commission placing someone else in the role.
+Rogers agrees and becomes Captain America once again.

 Collected Editions

-Captain America #332-350 were reprinted into a trade paperback along with Iron Man #228 under the title "Captain America: The Captain".
+Captain America #332-350 were reprinted into several trade paperbacks along with Iron Man #228 under the title "Captain America: The Captain".